freenode/web-7.0/content/kb/general/cloaks.md

 Unaffiliated cloaks
 ===================
-Unaffiliated cloaks take the form `unaffiliated/accountname`.
+Unaffiliated cloaks for users take the form `unaffiliated/accountname`.
 They indicate that you are not affiliated with any specific project on freenode.
-They can also help obscure your IP from casual observers, to a certain degree - but see the weaknesses section below.
+They can also help obscure your IP from casual observers, to a certain degree
+- but see the weaknesses section below.

+Bots can also be cloaked to indicate their owner - unaffiliated bot cloaks take the form `unaffiliated/bot/accountname`, where the accountname in that case is the bot owner's account name, not the bot's account.

 Gateway cloaks